Nicoshev/rapidhash/README.md

 We present an experiment in which we use rapidhash to hash $77$ datasets of $15*2^{30}$ (15Gi) keys each.
 For each dataset, the amount of collisions produced is recorded as measurement.
-Ideally, the average among measurements should be $7.031$ and its distribution should approximate to being binomial.
+Ideally, the average among measurements should be $7.031$ and the results collection should be a binomial distribution.
 We obtained a mean value of $8.026$, just $14$% over $7.031$.
 Each dataset individual result and the collisions test program can be found in the [collisions folder](https://github.com/Nicoshev/rapidhash/tree/master/collisions).
 The default seed $0$ was used in all experiments.